marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `boosterVaccination.vaccination.janssen` Number of people who received their booster dose of Janssen

+`boosterVaccination.vaccination.deltaBiontech` New first booster vaccination with biontech vaccine compared to last reporting day

+`boosterVaccination.vaccination.deltaModerna` New first booster with moderna vaccine compared to last reporting day

+`boosterVaccination.vaccination.deltaAstraZeneca` New first booster with astra zeneca vaccine compared to last reporting day

+`boosterVaccination.vaccination.deltaJanssen` New first booster with janssen vaccine compared to last reporting day

+`boosterVaccination.vaccination.deltaNovavax` New first booster with novavax vaccine compared to last reporting day

 `boosterVaccination.delta` New booster vaccinations compared to yesterday

 `boosterVaccination.quote` Quote of boostered people (legacy)